Gay Ann Rogers

 Eleanor of Aquitaine

-If you have Eleanor's Kit, please join the class at Shining Needle Society.
+If you have Eleanor's kit and didn't join the class at Shining Needle Society, the lessons are still posted there.

 My Inspiration for Eleanor of Aquitaine